ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/Grades/readme.md

 In this code, I created a Restful API server and client combination to demonstrate the ability of unit tests to drive Restful API development using TDD.

+** BIG IMPROVEMENTS COMING **

+I am working on a Restful API automated testing tool, in the spirit of Robot Factory but with my own spin on it.
+I will demonstrate it on APIs like this one, rather than building a server to test it.
+At the minimum, even without an automated test suite, I plan on introducing mocking here for this Rest API to demonstrate just some of the things I've mocked to permit incrementally complex test suites I have control over.

 # Important disclaimer

 The code here does not represent work I'd submit for production code-review.
 Standards differ, and I have worked within many different